 What level of prior knowledge, attainment and skills are required?

-Grade 6 in English or History GCSE.
+Grade 6 in English GCSE.

 We do not expect any prior knowledge of politics for students starting the course – all we ask for is a keen interest and a willingness to engage fully with the subject.